valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 ### Complete Portaal taak

-The **Complete Portaaltaak** action should be used in the `Uploaded documents handler process` to do the last step in handling the update from the objects API.
+The **Complete Portaaltaak** action should be used in the `Process to complete Portaaltaak` to do the last step in handling the update from the objects API.
 When executed it will complete the user task and update the status of the taak object to `verwerkt`.
 After this plugin action has been selected, the user does not have to input any configuration data.